Dual-use technology: HoloLens 2

 Early 2019, Microsoft announced the HoloLens 2, smart glasses that will allow consumers to experience augmented reality within the real world.
 However, it was revealed Microsoft made a 479 million dollar deal with the U.S. government.
 This contract would have Microsoft create and supply the U.S. Army a separate version of the HoloLens smart glasses called the Integrated Visual Augmentation System (IVAS).
 The IVAS would be used to train soldiers, as well as field medics with battlefield experience within a virtual environment.
 This version of the HoloLens allowed the soldiers to have a virtual map of their current environment, friendly units' locations, and much more.
 An anonymous Microsoft employee published an open letter demanding that Microsoft terminate the IVAS contract.
-Microsoft president Brad Smith had previously made a public blog post outlining the company's stance on "how technology companies should work with the government, and specifically whether companies should supply digital technology to the military."

 Control

 Most industrial countries have export controls on certain types of designated dual-use technologies, and they are required by a number of treaties as well.
 These controls restrict the export of certain commodities and technologies without the permission of the government.

 In the context of sanctions regimes, dual-use can be construed broadly because there are few things which do not have the potential for both military and civilian uses.